hassanajulo/hassanajulo.github.io/content/publication/preprint3/index.md

 ---
-title: "Spatiotemporal modelling and composite indices for pandemic preparedness: A novel geospatial-temporal approach"
+title: "Spatiotemporal modelling and composite indices for pandemic preparedness: A novel geospatial-temporal approach (In revision)"
 authors:
 - admin
 - Theophilus Emeto